wp-plugins/jivosite/readme.txt

 == Frequently Asked Questions ==

-= Why not include JivoSite code directly inside a theme? =
+= Why not include JivoSite code directly to my theme? =

 You don't want to put JivoSite code inside your theme because next time you update or change it, JivoSite code will be gone.
 You should *never* edit theme files.

-= Where do I get the widget id? =
+= Where do I get my widget id? =

-You can get widget id in your JivoSite admin panel at [jivosite.ru](http://jivosite.ru/) or [jivochat.com](http://jivochat.com/).
-See screenshots for details.
+You can get **widget id** in your JivoSite admin panel at [jivosite.ru](http://jivosite.ru/) or [jivochat.com](http://jivochat.com/).
+See [screenshots](https://wordpress.org/plugins/jivosite/screenshots/) for details.

 == Screenshots ==

-1. Dashboard view of the plugin.

-2. Widget id location.
-Instead of copying all the code, you need to copy just those highlited letters ("XXXXXXXXXX" on the screenshot).
+1. JivoSite admin view.
+Copy highlited letters ("XXXXXXXXXX" on the screenshot).
+This is your **widget id**.

+2. Dashboard view.
+Paste your **widget id** inside the text field and hit *Save settings*

 == Changelog ==

+= 0.1.1 =
+* Improvement: Better dashbord look.
+* Improvement: New screenshots.
+* Improvement: Better readme.txt.
+* Improvement: Better transation to Russian.

 = 0.1.0 =
-Initial Release
+* Initial Release